Evacuating your home

-Some emergencies — such as a fire, or hazardous materials release — may make staying in your home dangerous.
-In such cases, it may be safer for you to evacuate the area and go to family or friends, or an emergency reception centre.
+Some emergencies — such as a fire, flood or hazardous materials release — may make staying in your home dangerous.
+In such cases, it may be safer for you to evacuate the area and go to family, friends or a designated reception centre.

-2. Evacuation alert — Be ready to leave on short notice.
-If you leave before or during this alert, it's called a voluntary evacuation
+- Evacuation alert.
+Be ready to leave on short notice.
+If you leave before or during this alert, it's called a voluntary evacuation.

-3. Evacuation rescind — All is currently safe and you can return home... but stay tuned for other possible evacuation alerts and orders
+- Evacuation rescind.
+The risk to life and safety has passed, and you can return home.
+However, stay tuned for other possible evacuation alerts and orders.

 Where to go during an evacuation